 Fields guides are great for so many reasons, but if you open one up to look for a five-toed mammal you will have a lot of pages to flip through and may end up being more confused after you put it down than when you started.
 A great practice is to make a “Mammals Master Species List”.
 Using a field guide or your computer, make a list of all the possible mammals that could be found in your region.
 List every single one.
 Once you have this list you can start to use the process of elimination out in the field to start to drastically reduce your possibilities.
-For example: it is too large to be a mink, too small for a bear, too many toes to be a rabbit and so on.
+For example, it is too large to be a mink, too small for a bear, too many toes to be a rabbit and so on.
 The species list will also help make sure that you do not miss any possibilities as well.

 2) Consider where the tracking hot spots might be?

 Although tracks are absolutely everywhere, some landscapes are significantly easier to find and read tracks in than others.
 Just like cities which have quiet neighborhoods and other areas with busy streets, natural ecosystems have some areas that are more active than others.
-All mammals need a place to sleep (often in dense cover), food, water, and at varying times of the year, sex.
+All mammals need a place to sleep (often in dense cover), obtain food, water, and at varying times of the year, have sex.
 Where might these basic needs be fulfilled for the animals you want to track in your area?
 Where are the most concealed, yet easily-traveled corridors for the mammals to navigate between these needs?
-For example: Where might an animal move from cover (sleep) to food to water without being easily observed.
+For example: Where might an animal move from cover (sleep) to food to water without being easily observed?

 3) Use all of your senses to expand your awareness